 In 2014 the TOT Project was funded by the European Union and managed by the Universidad Autónoma de Madrid, to improve efficiency, cooperation and mutual understanding of the main actors involved in the fight against cybercrime: LEAs and Prosecutors.
 One of the goals was to create a framework for the certification for European Cybercrime Investigators and Cybercrime European Prosecutors to establish the basis for the development of a group of professionals with the ability to deal properly with transnational problems of cybercrime.

-The two main objectives of this project are to seek sustainability of this certification system as well as to deploy different certification pilots for LEAS and Judicial Authorities.
+The three main objectives of this project are to seek sustainability of this certification system, to develop certification requirements for the roles of “Head of Cybercrime Unit”, “Online Investigator”, “Digital Forensic Examiner” and ” Judicial Authorities dealing with Cybercrime Investigations”, as well as to and to deliver pilots for the target LEAs and Judicial Authorities.

-- Description of the Global Cybercrime Certification Framework Document.
+- Description of the Global Cybercrime Certification Framework.

-- Head of Cybercrime Unit Role description and Certification Requirements Document.
+- Head of Cybercrime Unit Role description and Certification Requirements.

-- Online Investigator Role description and Certification Requirements Document.
+- Online Investigator Role description and Certification Requirements.

-- Digital Forensics Expert Role description and Certification Requirements Document.
+- Digital Forensics Examiner Role description and Certification Requirements.

-- Basic Cybercrime for Judicial Authorities Role description and Certification Requirements Document.
+- Judicial Authorities dealing with Cybercrime Investigations Role description and Certification Requirements.

 - Pilots sessions, organised for attendees from all EU countries: